Belan-Mihail/paint_picture/README.md

   - [ESLint](https://eslint.org/) used to validate JSX code
   - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) used to validate performance, accessibility, best practice and SEO of the app
   - [Wave](https://wave.webaim.org/) - used to evaluate application accessibility

+## Front-End

+### React

+The library for web and native user interfaces ([source](https://react.dev/)).

+I used React for this application for several reasons:
+- Speed - applying React significantly increases the page loading speed and reducing the wait, which affects user experience and satisfaction
+- Flexibility - the React code is easier to maintain and is flexible due to its modular structure, compared to other front-end frameworks
+- React Bootstrap - excellent choice for improving user experience, used for styling and responsiveness.
+It comes with ready-to-use React built components.
+They are implemented with accessibility in mind, which is a vital factor when creating a front-end application.
+I used plain Bootstrap in my previous projects, so it was an easy choice to use React Bootstrap in this app.
+- Most used library for developing social networking and media content applications
+- Reusability of components - no need to write various codes for the same features